cacruz/eviz-dev/docs/usage/autoviz.use.rst

 .. code-block::

-   python autoviz.py --source generic
+   python autoviz.py --source gridded

 or

 .. code-block::

-   python autoviz.py -s generic
+   python autoviz.py -s gridded

 The terminal output may look something like this (depending on the options):